h0wn0w/MultiMarkdown-Prairie-CMS/README.md

 On a mac, for example, you would modify `/etc/apache2/users/username.conf`.

-There are two versions of the software --- the regular, and the advanced.

-The regular version  of the software is  designed to be easier  to install.
-It can go in  any folder/URL in your web  host (i.e. it does *not* have  to be at the root).
-You  do have to configure  the .htaccess file so  that the software knows where it  is located so that  links are coded properly.
-When using this version, when you want  to link to your home page, for  example you would link to "index.html", **NOT** "/index.html".

-This flexibility comes at a cost --- links *within* a page, e.g. "#footnote1", will not work with the regular version of MMD CMS.
-This is a limitation of the `<base href>` feature.
+****

+*Note for MMD-CMS-Responsive:*
+As noted in the preface, the MMD-CMS-Responsive is the "advanced" version of MMD CMS.
+It takes more tweaking than the original MMD-CMS "regular" version to get everything up and running properly, but if you're even a little competent configuring Apache, you should have no trouble at all.
+The configuration instructions continue, below.

+****

-If you want to allow internal links, then you need to use the advanced version of MMD  CMS.
-This version *does*  need to be installed  so that it lives  at a top-level URL.
+This version needs to be installed  so that it lives  at a top-level URL.
 This can be accomplished  by putting it at  the webserver root folder (wherever  that is for your  particular server), or by  using a virtual host.
 I  can't support everyone  in figuring  out how to  do that, but  I have